jamescarterbell/jamescarterbell.github.io/content/summonsters/0_brainstorming.md

 Now we've touched on types, card types, and turn structure, we really have most of the basics down for a really shitty play test, there's just one more thing I want to add before talking about card layouts: I hate prize cards.
 Prize cards are a win more mechanic and are dumb.
 I want to have a loose rubber banding mechanic, and for this system I think it's going to be by making ***Monstes*** double faced: when one of your monsters is knocked out, they're flipped and added to your hand as a special ***Action***.
 We'll see if this is too much or kind of cool.

+## Basic Rules

+So to tie all the above together into some basic rules for how this will play for play testing:

+1. Each player comes to the table with 6 monsters and a 60 card deck (or 4 and 40 for small games).
+2. Each player chooses two of their monsters seceretly to start on the field, the others start on the bench face down.
+3. The players randomly choose the first player, each draw 5 cards, then start playing rounds until a winner is decided.

+A round plays out as follows:

+1. Action Phase: Players take 1 action per turn back and forth until both pass:
+    * Commit an action in hand for a monster.
+    * Support a monster with a card in hand.
+    * Discard a card to switch a monster out with a benched monster (revealing it if it hasn't been revealed yet.)
+(All counters on the monster are removed, and all supporting cards immediately go to the bottom of your deck.)
+    * Passing.
+2. Draw Phase: Once both players have passed, they draw back up to 5 cards.
+3. Roll Phase: Roll a dice for each acting monster.
+4. Resolution Phase: In order of the monsters speed, each monster carries out their actions.
+    * Speed ties between players are decided by turn order.
+    * Speed ties between a players own monster are decided by the player.
+    * Damage dealt to a monster is calculated by subtracting the monsters defense from the damage being dealt.
+If the damage is reduced to 0 at this stage, instead deal 1 damage.
+Once the amount of damage being dealt is calculated, apply any aspect bonuses or penalties.
+After a monster is dealt damage, if it has more damaged marked on it than it does health, it is knocked out and the owner returns it to their hand flipped.
+5. After all monsters have carried out their actions, put any supporting cards on the bottom of their owners deck.

 ## Initial Layout

 Okay, I'm tired of just typing things that I've been thinking about for a while instead of showing the card layouts I was playing around in conjunction with coming up with the ideas (I want to see how much is reasonable to put on a card).
 Also, yes I am using AI art for this: I want something that can allow me to quickly recognize a card while I'm prototyping and playtesting, and this is already incredibly time consuming and iterative, if this ever moves on from being a shitter side project I'll upgrade all the assets used.